The Human Truth Foundation

 q=185.

-In terms of reducing annual meat consumption per person, France is positioned 160th in the world.
+France comes 160th in the world regarding reducing annual meat consumption per person.
 In the 2010s, meat consumption per person in France was well above the global average (of 49kgs per year), putting unnecessary strain on water supplies and the environment.7

 Vegetarian diets have health advantages over carnivorous diets.
 Plant-based diets use much less water than carnivorous ones, to the extent that agricultural and water management scientists are urging governments to encourage people to switch20.
 Some vegetarians are morally opposed to the maltreatment of animals: some avoid meat products as an offensive against the meat industry.
 But there are problems with vegetarians, too.
 Some merely want to look good socially; some have accepted pro-vegetarian ideas that are plain wrong and misguided, and, some faddish vegetarian diets are harmful and dangerous.
 The countries that ate the least meat throughout the 2010s were Burundi, Congo, DR and Bangladesh7.